 The most interesting fact about their products is, they don’t break the banks unlike some premium golf clubs from well-known brands.

 Even though it’s a budget-friendly wedge, the manufacturer used high-quality material to build this.
 This wedge is made of durable, high-quality Apollo steel.
 Its 125-gram shaft offers low to mid kick point which is a decent deal considering the price tag.

 You may already know that; it’s hard to hit the club with lower lofts.
 But this wedge is going to change how you think.
-The loft configurations this wedge offers makes it very easy to hit the club even for the beginners.
+The loft configurations this wedge offers make it very easy to hit the club even for beginners.

 Pinemeadow offers a wide variety of lofts to the golfers.
 This wedge is available in 52-64-degrees lofts.
 Would you believe if I say it also offers a 68-degree loft too?
 I’m not joking.
 Where wedge of such loft is almost impossible to find, Pinemeadow manufactures such high things for you.

 The large face area of this wedge is easily visible.
 Such a large area allows you to strike the ball even on the toughest lies.
 Its extra loft also allows you to take bunker shots, and shots from the rougher surface.
 The wide sole along with a proven bounce design makes it easy to control the ball accurately regardless of the types of lies.